tendermint/spec/rfc/006-backfill-blocks.md

 ## Proposal

+A backfill mechanism can simply be defined as an algorithm for fetching, verifying and storing, blocks and other state data (`ValidatorSet`'s `ConsensusParams`'s and `ABCIResponses`'s) of a height prior to the current base of the blockchain.
+Verification and design will be addressed later in the RFC.
+First we cover where the mechanism would be deployed.

 There are two places where a backfill mechanism would be required:
-1. Upon startup using state sync where nodes must meet the prerequisite history before participating in consensus
+1. Upon startup via state sync where nodes must meet the prerequisite history before participating in consensus
 2. Where application specifies that the `retain_height` needs to be lower than the current blockchain base.

-### Backfill on Statesync
+### Backfill on State Sync

 A node, seeking to state sync, will find an adequate snapshot and offer it to the application with the following format: